 - Feed diets lower in crude protein

-- Reduce the overall nitrogen excretion from their cows into the environment
+- Reduce the overall nitrogen excretion from cows into the environment

 Lysine Deficient Diets

 Producers often wonder how to improve dairy cow feed efficiency.
 Many dairy cattle are fed diets that do not provide sufficient amounts of lysine.
 The graphic below looks at amino acids as a percent of composition.
 It is not possible to provide enough lysine with corn and soybean meal alone without overfeeding other nutrients, feeding overly expensive diets or causing health problems.
-A nutritionist's goal is to match up the protein source with the cow's lysine requirement and do so in the most efficient and cost-effective manner.
+A nutritionist's goal is to match up protein sources with the cow's lysine requirement and do so in the most efficient and cost-effective manner.

-In 2001, the National Research Council (NRC) conducted a meta analysis and determined the breaking point for metabolizable (MP) lysine is 7.2%.
-MP lysine is the amount of lysine passing through the rumen and into the small intestine in a form that is available for absorption in the small intestine.
-This level of MP lysine:
+In 2001, the National Research Council (NRC) conducted a meta-analysis and determined the breaking point for MP Lysine is 7.2 percent.
+MP Lysine is the amount of lysine passing through the rumen and into the small intestine in a form that is available for absorption.
+This level of metabolizable protein:

 - Supports maximum milk production